© The Financial Times Ltd 2015 FT and 'Financial Times' are trademarks of The Financial Times Ltd.

 Do we track whether users open our emails?

-Our emails may contain a single, campaign-unique “web beacon pixel” to tell us whether our emails are opened and verify any clicks through to links or advertisements within the email.
-We may use this information for purposes including determining which of our emails are more interesting to users, to query whether users who do not open our emails wish to continue receiving them and to inform our advertisers in aggregate how many users have clicked on their advertisements.
+Our emails may contain a single, campaign-unique “web beacon pixel” to tell us whether, and how many times, our emails are opened and verify any clicks through to links or advertisements within the email.
+We may use this information for purposes including determining which of our emails are more interesting to users, to query whether users who do not open our emails wish to continue receiving them, to check that content is being used in accordance with our terms and conditions, and to inform our advertisers in aggregate how many users have clicked on their advertisements.
 The pixel will be deleted when you delete the email.
 If you do not wish the pixel to be downloaded to your device, you should select to receive emails from us in plain text rather than HTML.

 This document was last updated on 22nd May 2012.